Overview

 Carbamazepine for facial pain

-If you have chronic pain in the face, we might prescribe you a medicine called carbamazepine.
+If you have chronic face pain, we might prescribe you a medicine called carbamazepine.
 Chronic pain (also called persistent pain) is long-term pain that lasts for more than 3 months.

 Carbamazepine is a medicine used to treat epilepsy.
 It can also be taken for nerve pain caused by diabetes (peripheral neuropathy) or if you have a painful condition of the face called trigeminal neuralgia.